10 Truly Free Colleges That Don’t Charge Tuition

 - Cooper Union: A highly rated engineering, art and architecture college located in Manhattan, New York, Cooper Union requires students to submit a portfolio and to complete a home test comprised of six or seven projects.
 Architecture applicants are accepted after academic achievement and a home test evaluation are reviewed.
 Engineering students are required to have high GPA, SAT scores and to excel in math and science exams.
 Thanks to an endowment, accepted students can save on a tuition valued at $130,000.

-- Curtis Institute of Music: Located in Philadelphia, Pennsylvania, this music conservatory seeks students with strong musical aptitude who want to pursue a professional music career.
+- Curtis Institute of Music: Located in Philadelphia, PA, like these colleges, this music conservatory seeks students with strong musical aptitude who want to pursue a professional music career.
 Student must apply and then audition for acceptance.
 This music conservatory is rated as highly as Juillard.
 As part of their training, Curtis students host over 100 public concerts each year.

 - Deep Springs College: This all-male liberal arts college is located on a cattle ranch in a remote Deep Springs, California desert.
 The focus at this school is on academics, labor and self-governance.
 Applicants must take the SAT or ACT and complete a two-stage application process.
 Every student admitted to this program (about 10-15 per year) must work at least twenty hours per week on the ranch for free tuition, room and board.